 Another of the usual suspects.
 The slow taper is what happens when buildings are left running too long after everyone has left (or should have left!).
 There are a couple reasons this happens.
 Sometimes, tenants plan to work late into the night and building teams have no way of knowing who’s using what energy.
 Sometimes shutdown schedules are set and then forgotten about when usage changes.
 Fixing this means monitoring the usage of space and energy with an eye to the temperature outside.
 Submetering tenant spaces goes a long way toward recovering expenses based on who is using energy on any given day, and data analytics can help to suggest shutdown times that will keep the building in the comfortable range as the day winds down.

 Similarly, many buildings have a problem with getting up too early.
-Certain types of tenant – we won’t say who – like to get into the office early and will always complain if the building is too hot or too cold.
-No one likes getting a call like that, so lots of engineers err on the side of caution and start buildings early.
+Certain types of tenant - we won’t say who - like to get into the office early and will always complain if the building is too hot or too cold.
+No one likes getting a call like that, so lots of engineers err on the side of caution and set their building automation systems to start their buildings early.
 That’s a sensible plan, but when you have weather-normalized data analytics, you can trust that starting your building at the recommended time will get it up to a comfortable temperature by the time your tenants get in.
 Those operational savings add up over the course of a year!

 There are few things more likely to cause a building engineer to break out in a cold sweat than a sudden spike in consumption that he or she didn’t anticipate.
 It could be something innocuous - maybe your third-floor tenant decided to turn every light and computer on at once - but usually, it means that something isn’t functioning the way it should.
 If it’s a problem with a piece of important machinery, the problem could quickly become expensive.
 Potentially worse, if the spike is in water consumption, it could mean that there’s a leak somewhere that will cause water damage for as long as it’s running.
 Real-time alerts and submetering are the answer here - alerts to let you know there’s a problem as soon as possible, and submetering to tell you where that problem is.